Emiliopg91/RogPerfTuner/README.md

 RogControlCenter is here to simplify your life and help you enjoy gaming on your Asus ROG laptop once and for all.

+Do you want something similar for Asus Rog Ally/Ally X?
+Check [AllyDeckyCompanion](allydeckyCompanion)

 ## Features

 - [x] Selection of three performance profiles, which control: